Inika McPherson: College

 Her next stop was the University of California, Berkeley where she set the school indoor record and was a three time NCAA All American, though she didn't get back to the range of her 6'2" from high school.
 Due to an injury she battled with during her years at Cal which caused her to have ankle surgery on her take off foot in 2008.
 In 2009 McPherson came off ankle surgery and captured the Pac 10 Championship title and named female Athlete of the year at the University of California.

 Professional

-She has represented the United States at the 2016 Rio Olympics, 2007 Pan American Games, the 2011 and 2013 World Championships and the 2012 and 2014 World Indoor Championships.
-Her improvements have been in bursts.
-She moved into the rarefied air of elite competition by going 1.95 at the 2012 Mt.
-SAC Relays, still finishing second to the eventual Olympic silver medalist Brigetta Barrett.
+She represented the United States at the 2016 Rio Olympics finishing with a 10th-place performance in the high jump final, 2007 Pan American Games, the 2011 and 2013 World Championships and the 2012 and 2014 World Indoor Championships.
+Also, represented the United States at the 2017 World Championships in London, the 2018 World Indoor Championships in Birmingham, England, and the 2019 World Championships in Doha, Qatar.

-Doping sanction
+Anti-doping violations

-McPherson tested positive for benzoylecgonine, the main metabolite of cocaine, at the 2014 USA Outdoor Track and Field Championships and subsequently accepted a 21-month doping ban through March 2016.
+In 2014, McPherson tested positive for benzoylecgonine, the main metabolite of cocaine, at the USA Outdoor Track and Field Championships and subsequently received a 21-month competition ban through March 2016.

+In 2023, McPherson was issued with a 16 month competition ban that ran from June 2022 to November 2023 after testing positive for unintentional use of furosemide.
+This was a consequence of ingesting another person's medication believing that it was a permitted anti-inflammatory medication.